-Tax for the year consists of current tax for the year and deferred tax for the year.
-The tax attributable to the profit for year is recognised in the income statement, whereas the tax attributable to equity transactions is recognised directly in equity.
+Tax for the year consists of current tax for the year and changes in deferred tax for the year.
+The tax attributable to the profit for the year is recognised in the income statement, whereas the tax attributable to equity transactions is recognised directly in equity.

-The Company is jointly taxed with Group enterprises.
+The Company is jointly taxed with NSF III Denmark Advisory ApS.
 The tax effect of the joint taxation is allocated to enterprises in proportion to their taxable incomes.